 During the last election Early Learning and Childcare was on the agenda of all the major parties.
 Prime Minister Trudeau and the Liberal Party promised to develop a National Early Learning and Child Care Framework to deliver affordable, high-quality and flexible child care for Canadians.
 Now, post-election, is the time to make sure that accessible and affordable early learning and childcare is available for our youngest Canadians!

-CFUW launched the campaign Grandparents for Childcare to advocate for publicly funded child care that is high quality, accessible, affordable, flexible and inclusive across Canada.
+CFUW advocates for publicly funded child care that is high quality, accessible, affordable, flexible and inclusive across Canada.
 CFUW supports Universal Child Care as an essential public policy to fulfill children’s rights and gender equality as well as to generate economic growth that is beneficial to all Canadians.

 CFUW works closely with other organizations including Child Care Now to advocate for the child care sector.
 CFUW and our partners urge the Canadian Government to implement a sound policy framework, substantial financial commitments to licensed child care, and strong leadership on the issue.